mpajuka/spot-seuranta/README.md

 </plist>
 ```

-Alternatively in Xcode: Right-click the Spot-Seuranta folder > New File, scroll down to find `Property List` file, save it as `entso`.
+<i>Alternatively in Xcode: Right-click the Spot-Seuranta folder > New File, scroll down to find `Property List` file, save it as `entso`.
 After the file is
-created, add new entry with the key `API_KEY` and with your personal security token in the value section.
+created, add new entry with the key `API_KEY` and with your personal security token in the value section.</i>

 After previous steps are completed, the program can be ran through Xcode or through a personal device.